karabayse/edabit/README.md

 * Is the string in order?
 * Fix the Error: Mutating Arrays
 * Multiply values in an array by the amount of values in the array
 * A strange pair of strings
+* Filter state names into categories